mjgs/mjgs.github.io/_posts/2020/2020-11-13-robust-nodejs-deployment-architecture.md

 ## Security

 It’s important to configure your machines securely, set firewalls (local and cloud) appropriately.
-Always use TLS/SSL fir inter machine communication.
-Follow the security advice from the various pieces of software you install, for example creating different users for specific purposes e.g. application access vs access for backups etc.
+Always use TLS/SSL for inter machine communication.
+Follow the security advice from the various pieces of software you install, for example creating different users for specific purposes e.g. application access vs access for backups.

 ## Staging and production environments